JJJHolscher/jupyter-and-dioxus/README.md

 ![screenshot of the widget showing in the output of a code cell](fig/widget-screenshot.png)

-Which means the demo worked.
+Though the demo notebook has changed a bit since this screenshot, if you see any sort of clickable counter, it means it worked.

 ## Workflow